netmeansnet/NmnMultiUserBundle/README.markdown

 The PUGXMultiUserBundle extends FOSUserBundle adding the feature to handle users of different types.
 For now only supports the ORM db driver and is based on the doctrine2 inheritance.

-This branch (master) supports FOSUserBundle 1.3 and Symfony 2.1
+This branch (master) supports FOSUserBundle 1.3 and Symfony 2.1, but was heavily modified to decouple the controllers.

+For the old implementation see:

+The branch (1.3) supports FOSUserBundle 1.3 and Symfony 2.1

 The branch (1.2) supports FOSUserBundle 1.2 and Symfony 2.0